Skip to main content

 actionYour custom action data from registration

-scopeThe scope at which this trigger was registered (account, user, or card)
+scopeThe scope at which this trigger was registered (account, program, user, or card)

 Example: Enrichment Response with Triggered Actions